C2SM/clim-sanity-checker/structure.md

 # Module description
-All important processing steps for each of the three modules is described below.
+All important processing steps for each of the three modules are described below.
 Only steps relevant to data processing are described.

 ## process_data.py

 #### standard_postproc
-Computes the variables defined in file f_vars_to_extract from the raw netcdf model output files using CDO library.
+Computes the variables defined in file f_vars_to_extract from the raw netcdf model output files using the CDO library.
 For the raw model output, all the files located in [p_raw_files]/[exp]/[raw_f_subfold] minus the spinup (default = 3 files) are used.